MicrosoftDocs/azure-docs/articles/backup/backup-azure-reports-data-model.md

 - One of the main reasons for this difference is that for Backup vaults, Azure Backup service does a 'flattening' of schemas to reduce the number of joins needed in queries, hence improving query performance.
 For example, if you are looking to write a query that lists all Backup vault jobs along with the friendly name of the datasource, and friendly name of the vault, you can get all of this information fro the AddonAzureBackupJobs table (without needing to do a join with CoreAzureBackup to get the datasource and vault names).
 Flattened schemas are currently supported only for Backup vaults and not yet for Recovery Services vaults.
 - Apart from the above, there are also certain scenarios that are currently applicable for Recovery Services vaults only (for example, fields related to DPM workloads).
 This also leads to some differences in the schema between Backup vaults and Recovery Services vaults.

 To understand which fields are specific to a particular vault type, and which fields are common across vault types, refer to the **Applicable Resource Types** column provided in the below sections.
-Refer to the [sample queries](./backup-azure-monitoring-use-azuremonitor.md#sample-kusto-queries) for more guidance on how to write queries on these tabls for Recovery Services vaults and Backup vaults.
+For more information on how to write queries on these tables for Recovery Services vaults and Backup vaults, see the [sample queries](./backup-azure-monitoring-use-azuremonitor.md#sample-kusto-queries).

 ## CoreAzureBackup